gauthamp10/teched2025-XP264/exercises/ex1/README.md

 </table>

-## Exercise 1.2 - A blind date with SAP Kyma.
-Explore Kyma environment with the ready made automation
+## Exercise 1.2 - Explore Kyma runtime environment with the ready made automation flows

 - Does one always need to climb the mountain of the onboarding documentation?
 - Well, not necessarily.
 - A well-thought and designed landscape (Day-0/Day-1) would offer some built-in automation.
 - Both with some CI/CD workflows and Terraform automation

+It's a bit like having blind date with SAP Kyma.
+You are asked to run a few workflows that the Day-0/Day-1 team has designed and implemented.
+These worklows act similarly to, for instance, electric probes providing the key information about the state of the runtime environment at a glance.

 Let's have a look at different kyma clusters through the lenses of the ready made automation workflows...